Maintenance Worker (Three Casual Positions)

 Education

-- ▪ High school diploma or equivalent;
+- ▪ High School Diploma

 Experience